Ilsky

 The village of Ilskaya was founded before all other settlements of the Seversky district.
 On June 16, 1863, by order of the commander of the troops of the Caucasian Army, the combined squadron of the Seversky Dragoon Regiment began to build a village called Ilskaya, the name is given on the Il River.
 Already on June 27, 1863, the first batch of Cossack settlers appeared.
 This date was considered the day of the founding of the village.

+The Ilsky oil refinery receives crude via the Transneft oil pipeline.